Healing Through Remembrance

 5/17/05 – 3/30/23

 Oscar touched the hearts of so many people.
 He was my only cat who shared his life with three dogs and his sibling, Vanessa.
 I like to say that he trained all three dogs.
 Oscar shared most of his years with Vanessa and our dog Elsa.
 They were a band of three, Oscar being the leader of that band.
-He was very protective of Elsa when she was a puppy and often found sitting on top of her crate.
+He was very protective of Elsa when she was a puppy and was often found sitting on top of her crate.

 Oscar was adventurous and entertaining.
 He came when called, retrieved paper balls and toys, batted paper balls out of the air, and caught them in his paws.
 He always brought them to me.
 Oscar loved Christmastime, especially sitting under the tree.
 I fondly remember Oscar going downstairs in the middle of the night to bring his pink pig or plaid cat upstairs for me.
 He would meow and leave it on the side of my bed.
-Sometimes I would find two or three toys in the morning, indicating several trips downstairs.
+Sometimes, I would find two or three toys in the morning, indicating several trips downstairs.
 Oscar also loved sitting in the sun, watching the birds, and chirping along with them.
 He loved life.
 Oscar was so endearing.

 Oscar loved people and wouldn’t hesitate to sit on the couch with someone he just met.
 When my sister visited, he would find a spot on her yoga mat.

 Oscar developed a myriad of health issues as his latter years unfolded.
-He was a warrior and met each challenge head on.
+He was a warrior and met each challenge head-on.

 Dear Oscar, I am honored to have spent 18 years of my life loving you.
 For as long as I can take a breath, you will be remembered.
 You were my gentle, quiet boy, my calming force, my rock.
-Sleep well my honey boy.
+Sleep well, my honey boy.

 Bertie

 We miss our boy Bertie so very much.
 We were lucky to have him for almost 21 years.
-Sometimes I think I still hear him, see him quickly out of the corner of my eye, or that he jumps on the bed at night to snuggle – but it is not so.
+Sometimes, I think I still hear him, see him quickly out of the corner of my eye, or that he jumps on the bed at night to snuggle – but it is not so.
 But we were so fortunate that Bertie was taken such good care of by Dr. McClaine and all the staff at Cat’s Limited – especially in his final months.
 He will be forever in our hearts and minds…

 Gilligan

 Gilligan and I celebrated our 8th Homecoming on April 11, 2023.
 He came into my life shortly after I lost my beloved Buddy, leaving behind his sister Daisy without a companion.
-Gilligan was named Matt at the adoption center due to his matted down long hair.
+Gilligan was named Matt at the adoption center due to his matted-down long hair.
 I had no idea I was adopting a long-haired cat as he had a lion’s mane cut to remove the matting, so he was somewhat bald.
-When I entered the room, Gilligan jumped up straight from the floor to my shoulder, wrapped himself around my neck, communicating in his way “You are the one.”
-The staff was amazed, stating what atypical behavior of “Matt” and he never saw any cat react in such a manner.
+When I entered the room, Gilligan jumped up straight from the floor to my shoulder, wrapped himself around my neck, communicating in his way, “You are the one.”
+The staff was amazed, stating what a typical behavior of “Matt,” and he never saw any cat react in such a manner.
 “That’s a match made in heaven,” the volunteer said.
 How true!
 My mother, who was with me, said, “That’s my daughter, cats adopt her.”
 This was the exact way Buddy reacted to meeting me, and he was labeled “antisocial.”
 I took one look at “Matt” and said, “You are my little Buddy.”
-That led to his name Gilligan.
+That led to his name, Gilligan.
 My father fell in love with Gilligan and asked me to share his birthday with him.
-After Daisy passed, Gilligan was too social to not have siblings, so we adopted Skipper and Lovey.
-Gilligan was the best big brother you can imagine.
-Gilligan continued to enjoy wrapping himself around my neck, sitting on my lap, or cuddling in bed.
-He was always waiting in the window for me to return, even if I just went to the end of the driveway for mail.
-Sadly, just 2 weeks after our 8th Homecoming, Gilligan passed away from throat cancer.
-While Gilligan is gone from my arms, he will never be gone from my heart.
-Gilligan, Skipper and Lovey were featured in Mutts comic strip Shelter Stories.

-From Elaine, Skipper and Lovey Kotler
+From Elaine, Skipper, and Lovey Kotler

 Pierre (aka Peter-Over-the-Wall)